 So many gurus, packages, quick fixes — what is one to believe?
 I read somewhere, and I don't remember where something like: “Believe that getting great rankings are within your reach if you are willing to earn them.”

 Very true.
 However, “earn” is an understatement.
-I’ve seen many a credible business with excellent websites get hammered by Google for doing nothing wrong other than what worked the day before.
+I've seen many credible businesses with excellent websites get hammered by Google for doing nothing wrong other than what worked the day before.

 I'm not talking about folks trying to game Google.
 I am referring to those trying to play by the rules.
 Playing on the game board that the search engines created.

 Because the rules can change at any time, this leaves the average small business without the ability to recover quickly.

 That's why many years ago, I chose the methodology to work on brand building.
 As a result, the approach has allowed my sites to garner great referrals and word-of-mouth recommendations.